Banger

 The most important part of the runtime is not that it is local.
 It is that it is a boundary.

 Boundaries make product systems easier to reason about.
 The UI can ask for mailbox state without knowing how every sync pass works.
-The CLI can request an operation without reimplementing session bootstrap.
-The MCP extension can use a constrained local bridge without receiving direct access to all internals.
+Local tools can request operations through a constrained bridge instead of receiving direct access to all internals.

-That boundary gives us a place to handle:
+That boundary gives us a place to handle product concerns like:

 • service ownership